Tour stories

 – John Muir, The Mountains of California

-Despite shockingly sunny weather and amazing views en route up to the Grand col Ferret, the group managed to keep their characteristic smiles!
+Despite such good weather and amazing views en route up to the Grand col Ferret, the group manage to keep their characteristic smiles!